 It is possible to ping a specific reader in order to extract certain information from it, such as whether the reader is offline or online, or what firmware version is running on the reader.
 To perform this function you would need to ping the reader using the API call shown below:

-More information on how to structure your reader ping query here.
-Important to note that the data returned in the response is not accurate in real time, it is accurate within several minutes.
-For building offline transaction request routing logic, we would suggest utilizing the reader status returned in the request charge mutation.
+More information on how to structure your reader ping query .
+It is important to note that the data returned in the response is not accurate in real-time, it is accurate within several minutes.
+For building request routing logic, we suggest utilizing the reader status returned in the .

 query PingInStoreReader($readerId: ID!) {